 Mulberry is a very small city located in the state of Florida.
 With a population of 3,976 people and five constituent neighborhoods, Mulberry is the 299th largest community in Florida.

-Unlike some cities, Mulberry isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Mulberry are a mix of both white- and blue-collar jobs.
-Overall, Mulberry is a city of service providers, sales and office workers, and construction workers and builders.
-There are especially a lot of people living in Mulberry who work in office and administrative support (20.53%), food service (9.76%), and personal care services (8.01%).
+Mulberry is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Mulberry is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Mulberry who work in office and administrative support (19.84%), healthcare (13.13%), and personal care services (9.92%).

 As is often the case in a small city, Mulberry doesn't have a public transportation system that people use for their commute.

-The per capita income in Mulberry in 2010 was $16,480, which is low income relative to Florida and the nation.
-This equates to an annual income of $65,920 for a family of four.
+The per capita income in Mulberry in 2010 was $17,448, which is lower middle income relative to Florida, and low income relative to the rest of the US.
+This equates to an annual income of $69,792 for a family of four.

-Mulberry is a very ethnically-diverse city.
+Mulberry is an extremely ethnically-diverse city.
 The people who call Mulberry home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Mulberry residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Mulberry include German, Italian, Portuguese, and Irish.
+Mulberry also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 14.49% of the city’s residents.
+Important ancestries of people in Mulberry include German, Irish, Polish, and Italian.

 The most common language spoken in Mulberry is English.
 Other important languages spoken here include Spanish and Vietnamese.